globalbioticinteractions/ecm-workshop/index.md

 latitude: "45"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-1"       # decimal longitude of the workshop venue (use https://www.latlong.net)
 humandate: "22 June 2022"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "2-4p Mountain Time"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "2-4p Mountain Standard Time"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2022-06-22      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2022-06-22        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Erika Tucker", "Jorrit Poelen", "Katja Seltmann", "Kathryn Sullivan", "Jennifer Zaspel"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]